 4. Be Silly Together!

-Find ways to make each other laugh!
+Make each other laugh!
 Be hilariously uncomfortable around each other!
 We’ve made up voices and personalities for our dogs, and John will have entire conversations “with Nymeria” about the most ridiculous things.
-We start random dance parties in the van, we make up songs about Crow, and we always try to laugh at ourselves when we totally mess something up (this is a great life tip in general - practice laughing at yourself when you f*&$ up instead of looking at it negatively.
+We start random dance parties in the van, we make up songs about Crow, and we always try to laugh at ourselves when we totally mess something up (this is a great life tip – practice laughing at yourself when you f*&$ up instead of looking at it negatively.
 It’s a foolproof way to help you move on and learn for next time).

 Laughter is the number two thing that holds us together (cue John making a joke about me using the phrase “number two”).
-Being ridiculous and making each other laugh helps to maintain a fun and positive outlook in your relationship, and in life.
+Being ridiculous and making each other laugh helps to maintain a fun and positive outlook on your relationship and your life.